Bauria Golam Khalek Academy

-Bauria Golam Khalek (G.K) Academy is a secondary school in Sandwip Upazila, Chittagong District, Bangladesh.
+Bauria Golam Khalek (G.K) Academy is a Government-Managed Private secondary school in Sandwip Upazila, Chittagong District, Bangladesh.
 The school is one of the oldest and biggest (in terms of the number of students) schools in Sandwip.
+The school was established by Zamindar Golam Khalek in 1947 with the help of a Japanese welfare agency, the entire campus of the school is established on the land donated by Golam Khalek.
+This schools typically receive government funding and follow the National Curriculum, but it is managed by a school managing committee.